Complete toric varieties with semisimple automorphism group: Preliminaries

 Let $\Sigma$ be a fan in $N_\R$.
-The 1-skeleton of $\Sigma$ is defined as the set $\Sigma(1)$ of $1$-dimesional cones in $\Sigma$.
-Each such cone will be associated with a minimal generator $\rho \in N$, so we will abusively identify $\rho $ with the cone.
+The 1-skeleton of $\Sigma$ is defined as the set $\Sigma(1)$ of $1$-dimensional cones in $\Sigma$.
+Each such cone will be associated with a minimal generator $\rho \in N$, by abuse of notation, we identify $\rho $ with the cone.